-Spaceship Earth is soon to be out of commission, under construction for the next two years.
-Previously supposed to close May 26 so that Spaceship Earth could get a face lift, it is now uncertain when Spaceship Earth will close.
-As part of the larger EPCOT revamp this is planned to complete by 2022 just in time for the 40th Anniversary of the park.
+Spaceship Earth previously supposed to close May 26 so that Spaceship Earth could get a face lift, is now operating as normal.
+No plans to close or refurbish the attraction at preset.
+As this is one of the construction projects at Walt Disney World in 2020 that has been cancelled.
+As part of the larger EPCOT revamp was planned to complete by 2022 just in time for the 40th Anniversary of the park.
 So, with the arrival of refurbishments galore at Walt Disney World EPCOT, announced at D23 last August, we learned the parks renovations are extensive.
 Now, we’re not ones to get too nostalgic, especially since we haven’t actually been Disney vacationers that long ( hey there 2013!).
 BUT, with the name change back to all caps, EPCOT, the relocation of the Starbucks, and the removal of the Martin Short O’Canada 360 film in all it’s cheesy glory, we decided to get a little sentimental about Spaceship Earth.
-Plus we’re sharing the full Dame Judi Dench Spaceship Earth Script and what we know about the Spaceship Earth Refurbishment Plans so far.
+Plus we’re sharing the full Dame Judi Dench Spaceship Earth Script, so we can revel in Spaceship Earth as we know it a while longer.

-As Spaceship Earth becomes officially closed on May 26th for an anticipated 2 years, you may be wondering what are they doing?!?
-As part of the original D23 Announcements in 2019, Bob Chapek shared that Spaceship Earth would remain the parks “Grand Icon” and would focus on something that “binds all of humanity together- storytelling.”
+Renovations to Spaceship Earth by 2022?
+Stated in the original D23 Announcements in 2019.
+Bob Chapek shared that Spaceship Earth would remain the parks “Grand Icon” and would focus on something that “binds all of humanity together- storytelling.”
 He also noted that the new attraction would not include “inventions and technology.”
 Much as EPCOT’s new future is now about green spaces and our role in saving our planet, together.
 And less about technological innovation, this comes as no surprise.
 It also explains why the “Story Light” concept is so integral to the refurbishment.
-In fact Chapek said, “many of the scenes you know and love will remain”
+In fact Chapek said, “many of the scenes you know and love will remain” It is also the reason that this refurbishment is now CANCELLED or at least delayed.

 When looking at past refurbishments of Spaceship Earth much of the improvements were subdued.
 Adjustments of how a scene is shown or which story was shown on the newsreel seen.
 The addition of the computer garage in the 2008 refurbishment was considered huge, so while we may receive an additional scene, it may not be what we think.